AGOberprieler/ginjinn/README.md

 	```

 ## Usage
+Make sure to activate your conda environment via `conda activate MY_ENV_NAME` prior to running any ginjinn command.

 ### Setup, Training, and Export
 The GinJinn pipeline consists of five steps:
 1. Setup of the project directory: